 Keep in mind Amazon charges higher fees for MCF (Multi Channel Fulfilment) and that the Shopify site has to have equal or higher pricing.
 Amazon will ban you if you have a lower price on your Shopify store.
 Here you can read How to Rank Your products on Amazon and How to Launch and Promote New Products on Amazon in 2017.

 PPC Campaign (Pay Per Click)

 - Research keywords.
-Keyword inspector is a great tool you can use to see your competitors keywords.
+AMA Keyword Generator is a great tool you can use to generate keywords.

 - Put 50-70 keywords in a broad match campaign and let that run for ten days

 - Pull a report and identify keywords that are profitable

 - Put those into a Phrase match campaign

 - Add the keywords from your Phrase match campaign as negative keywords in your Broad match campaign

 - After a while, identify phrase match converting keywords and add the keyword phrase to an Exact match campaign (don’t forget to repeat negative keyword step)

 - Optimize and adjust bids in your Exact campaigns ( I recommend setting this number as high as $5 dollars per click.
 Amazon’s never going to charge you that much but unfortunately for us, they often charge more than necessary but this high bid is the only way to ensure you rank at the top of page 1 for this keyword.
 Later you will lower your bid once you see the cost of clicks.)